 16. It’s the perfect place to go on many outdoor adventures!

-While Bali has gorgeous beaches, we’re huge fans of spending time outdoors and going on adventures.
-Here are some recommended outdoor attractions to do in Bali:
+While Bali has gorgeous beaches, we’re huge fans of spending time outdoors, going on adventures, and hiking.
+Here are some recommended outdoor attractions to do in Bali as day trips.

 - Hike Mount Batur to see the sunrise.